MOYUtianming/MyCNote/Readme.md

 ## what is this?

-1. this is my latest C workspace, use cmake as project manager.
+1. this is my latest C workspace, use Cmake as my project manager.